xylvnking/cult-of-three/README.md

 # unrelated to game but relevant to blind gaming:

 [using a '2 person controller' where the sighted person controls movement and blind person controls everything else](https://youtu.be/cKsyk55pLCc?t=223)

+# next for this project

+I'm going to remake it from scratch now that I have a better idea of how to go about it.
+My mistake was that I didn't consider the 'step by step' nature of the game, and could keep track of that better.
+I should also use more objects and put functions as properties of those, such like when the player takes damage, that should be a function on the player object, not a standalone declaration.
+This would also allow me to create less rigid and hard-coded code, getting me closer to my idea of making an engine instead of just a game.

+using constructors would allow me to create more enemies easier, because if i wanted more enemies i could just 'new ConstructorFunction' them and they'd already posess all the functionality they need through prototypal inheritance too.
+For example this could allow me to create smaller easier but more numerous enemies, more akin to a dungeon crawler.

+I also think more depth in terms of equipment/player stats ould be cool, but outside of the scope of this proof of concept project.